ken-power/ken-power.github.io/README.md

 See [the code](https://github.com/ken-power/SelfDrivingCarND-BehavioralCloning) for this project.

 ## Extended Kalman Filter
-Implement an Extended Kalman Filter (EKF) and use the EFK with noisy LiDAR and RADAR measurements to estimate the state of a moving object of interest.
+The goal of this project is to implement a an Extended Kalman Filter (EKF) and use the EFK with noisy LiDAR and RADAR measurements to estimate the state of a moving object of interest.
 An extended Kalman filter (EKF) is the nonlinear version of the Kalman filter which linearizes about an estimate of the current mean and covariance.
-In the case of well defined transition models, the EKF has been considered the de facto standard in the theory of nonlinear state estimation, navigation systems, and GPS (EKF).
+In the case of well defined transition models, the EKF has been considered the de facto standard in the theory of nonlinear state estimation, navigation systems, and GPS.
 The Extended Kalman Filter is also used widely in self-driving cars and sensor fusion.

 See [the code](https://github.com/ken-power/SelfDrivingCarND-ExtendedKalmanFilter) for this project.